The Aare Gorge | Aareschlucht | Gorges de l'Aar

 Related Web Page

 Use of geocaching.com services is subject to the terms and conditions in our disclaimer

 It seems someone recently put a cache box (still unpublished) in the Aare Gorge.
-That is NOT this cache here!!!
-Logs without answers will be deleted.
+That is NOT this cache here!
+Logs without submitted answers will be deleted after a while.

 Over thousands of years, the Aare River eroded a path through this rock formation resulting in a gorge which is 1,400 meters long and up to 180 meters deep.

 The Haslital, one of the large valleys in the central alps, stretches from the Grimsel Pass to the Lake of Brienz.
 The flat valley floor of the lower Haslital is separated from the upper valley by a transverse rock formation.
 This rock formation called the "Kirchet" lies between Meiringen and Innertkirchen.
 Over thousands of years, the Aare River eroded a path through this rock formation.
 Length: 1,400 meters.
 Max. highth: 180 meters.
 Narrowest site: 1m large.
 Speed of water: 4 to 13km/h.

 This gorge has been accessible for over 100 years by a system of safe paths and tunnels.
 The walk through the gorge is a very special way to experience nature.
 One can reach the west entrance of the gorge (N 46 43.200 E 8 12.280) just outside the village of Meiringen.
 The east entrance (N 46 42.730 E 8 12.980) is on the road from the Grimsel and Susten passes, 1km west of Innertkirchen.
 Free parking at both entrances.
 From Meiringen, you may also take the MIB railway that brings you to both of the entrances.
 You can hop off on either the east of west entrance.

 Admission fees: Adult CHF 7.50*, child 7-16 years CHF 4.00*, student CHF 6.00